-DR. WAYNE POLLOCK, CTRS

-DR. JILL STURTS, RCRSP
+Dr. Wayne Pollock, CTRS DR. JILL STURTS, RCRSP

 Within the framework of the liberal arts, the mission of the Sport and Recreation Professions Department is to educate students as informed consumers, skilled professionals, and advocates of sport, recreation and leisure services throughout their personal and professional lives.
 By providing two Majors, the course offerings in Sport and Recreation Professions allow students to investigate the larger discipline and focus upon one of two Majors: Sport and Recreation Management, and Recreational Therapy.
-The course offerings in each major are designed to provide practical "hands-on" learning experiences with local agencies.
-By combining the concepts, skills, and perspectives of Sport and Recreation Professions courses with carefully selected courses, students may expect both to become focused in their chosen major and receive practical experience.
-Each major culminates in a semester-long internship, allowing students to continue their learning while applying their knowledge to "real-life" practice in a recreation agency of their choice.
+The course offerings in the Recreational Therapy Major are designed to provide practical "hands-on" learning experiences with local recreation and health care agencies such as community therapeutic recreation programs, behavioral health centers, veteran's medical centers, assisted living facilities and rehabilitation centers.
+By combining the concepts, skills, and perspectives of Recreational Therapy courses with carefully selected elective courses, students may expect both to become focused in their chosen major and receive practical experience.
+The major not only provides a Junior Internship but also culminates in a semester-long Senior Internship, allowing students to continue their learning while applying their knowledge to "real-life" practice in a community or health care agency of their choice locally, nationally or internationally.
 The Department has been nationally accredited since 1984 by the National Council on Accreditation of Parks, Recreation, Tourism, and Related Professions.
-All students completing either major are eligible to take the national examination to be recognized as a Certified Park and Recreation Professional (CPRP).
-Students completing the Recreational Therapy Major and designated coursework are also eligible to take the national examination to become a Certified Therapeutic Recreation Specialist (CTRS).
+All students completing the Recreational Therapy Major are eligible to take the national examination to be recognized as a Certified Therapeutic Recreation Specialist (CTRS).